findkit/findkit/packages/docs/docs/crawler/getting-started.md

 findkit search 'keyword'
 ```

-and it should return the crawled url if the `keyword` appeared on the page within
+and it should return the crawled url if the `keyword` appeared on the page.
-the `content_selector` you defined in the `findkit.toml`.
-If it did not you can
+If it did not you can inspect the page status and crawled keywords in the index
-inspect the page status and crawled keywords in the index with
+with

 ```
 findkit inspect 'https://www.example.com/page'